 Duke of Edinburgh

-All D of E paperwork is dealt with by the D of E Co-ordinator Mrs Clayton at school.
+All D of E paperwork is dealt with by the D of E Manager Mrs Clayton at school.
 She will monitor the progress through each section and will be available at lunchtimes for any queries.
-Training sessions for the requirements needed to go on an expedition are held 3 times a week at lunchtime.
-Days can change each term depending on the gym availability.
+The award verifier in school is Mrs T Spencer.
+She will check and verify all awards to make sure all requirements have been met so that the certificate and badge can be presented to the participant.
 All details can be found on the D of E Notice Board in the North Corridor in school.

 Many teachers and parents of the school have contributed to the success of The Duke of Edinburgh Award Scheme by donating their time to supervise on expeditions.
 If you would like to become involved please contact Andrea Clayton for more information.